-The Woolworths Group values inclusion and diversity across all our businesses and we want to ensure that team members feel valued, respected and empowered.
+The Woolworths Group values inclusion and diversity across all our businesses and we want to make team members feel valued, respected and empowered.
 Our customers should see in our team members a reflection of themselves and their communities.
 We are working to attract and retain an inclusive workforce with a positive customer focus by providing a safe, equitable and engaging working environment.
-We continually review our strategies and goals to ensure they support a culture of inclusion and diversity.
+We continually review our strategies and goals so that they support a culture of inclusion and diversity.